philipdarke/mimic4/README.md

 # mimic4

-Adds the MIMIC-IV data set (including all current concepts) to a DuckDB database using Python.
+Adds the MIMIC-IV data set (including all concepts in [v2.5.0](https://github.com/MIT-LCP/mimic-code/releases/tag/v2.5.0) of the MIMIC [code repository](https://github.com/MIT-LCP/mimic-code)) to a DuckDB database using Python.

 Based on the scripts at https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/buildmimic, however note the schema names are not prefaced with `mimiciv_`.
 No constraints are placed on the tables as the focus is [speed](https://duckdb.org/docs/guides/performance/schema#constraints).